Ownership Expose

 SheaMoisture's story is different from the other brands on this page, and it deserves to be told honestly.
 This wasn't a two-year-old DTC brand that got flipped for a quick payday.
 SheaMoisture was a 26-year-old cultural institution when Unilever acquired it.

 Richelieu Dennis built Sundial Brands from a street vendor operation into a company that served a community that mainstream beauty had ignored for decades.
-SheaMoisture became more than a product — it was a symbol of Black entrepreneurship and self-care.
+SheaMoisture became more than a product.
+It was a symbol of Black entrepreneurship and self-care.
 The products were formulated with African botanicals and shea butter traditions passed down through generations.

 The acquisition was controversial within the community SheaMoisture served.
 Some saw it as a betrayal.
 Others noted that Dennis used the acquisition to create the New Voices Fund, a $100 million commitment to invest in women of color entrepreneurs.
 That matters.
 The intention was to turn the acquisition into community reinvestment.

 But intentions don't change ownership structures.
 In 2024, Richelieu Dennis is no longer involved.
-SheaMoisture is now managed by Unilever's corporate structure — the same company that also manages Dove, Axe, and TRESemme.
+SheaMoisture is now managed by Unilever's corporate structure, the same company that also manages Dove, Axe, and TRESemme.
 The brand sits in a portfolio designed to capture market share across every demographic, not to serve a specific community.

 The formulas have also evolved.
 Some longtime users report changes in texture, scent, and performance since the acquisition.
 Whether those changes are real reformulations or batch variations is debated, but the concern is understandable when a community brand is now managed by a corporation optimizing for global supply chain efficiency.